Constantinos G Hadjipanayis, MD, PhD

 Research Topics:Brain, Brain Imaging, Cancer, Nanotechnology

-A renowned surgical neuro-oncologist Constantinos (Costas) G. Hadjipanayis, is Professor and Chair of the Department of Neurosurgery at Mount Sinai Beth Israel in New York City, New York.
+A renowned surgical neuro-oncologist, Constantinos (Costas) G. Hadjipanayis is a Professor and Site Chair of the Department of Neurosurgery at Mount Sinai Union Square in New York City, New York.
 He is also Director of Neurosurgical Oncology for the Mount Sinai Health System and Director of the Brain Tumor Nanotechnology Laboratory in the Tisch Cancer Institute.

 Both as a neurosurgeon and an NIH-funded scientist, Dr. Hadjipanayis is recognized as a neuro-oncology pioneer for driving advancements in the therapy and surgical management of brain tumors.
 He is also an internationally recognized expert in minimally invasive, neuro-endoscopic procedures to treat disorders in the brain.

 Dr. Hadjipanayis’ interests include surgery and experimental therapeutics for malignant brain tumors, neuro-endoscopy for pituitary tumors and especially colloid cysts, for which his published experience is one of the largest reported.
-In addition he performs microsurgery and radiosurgery for tumors of the skull base and spinal cord.
+Additionally, he performs microsurgery and radiosurgery for tumors of the skull base and spinal cord.

 In addition to his clinical interests, Dr. Hadjipanayis leads multiple cooperative group- and industry-sponsored clinical trials for patients with malignant brain tumors.
 He was the first in North America to perform approved fluorescence-guided surgery for malignant gliomas with the use of an orphan drug known as Gliolan that can light up tumors in the operating room.
 He is the lead principal investigator and an IND holder for Gliolan in the USA.
 He has studied novel targeted therapies for malignant brain tumors such as cancer stem cells delivered by convection-enhanced delivery.
 He completed a unique animal trial of brain tumors using a magnetic nanoparticle therapeutic agent developed in his laboratory that can target brain tumor cells and can also be seen by MRI.